tomoconnor/blog.devopstom.com/hugoblog/content/posts/replacing-aws-nat-gateways-with-freebsd-nat-instances/index.md

 AWS NAT Gateways are frequently treated as a default component of VPC design.
 They are simple to deploy, highly available, and largely invisible once in place.
 In multiple Availability Zone environments, the recommended pattern is to deploy one NAT Gateway per AZ and route private subnets to their local gateway.
 While operationally convenient, this approach comes with a fixed and often under-examined cost.

-This post documents an alternative approach: replacing three managed AWS NAT Gateways with three self-managed NAT instances running FreeBSD on t4g.nano EC2 instances.
+This post documents an alternative approach: replacing three managed AWS NAT Gateways with three self-managed NAT instances running FreeBSD on `t4g.nano` EC2 instances.
 The focus is on the mechanics of the design, the operational behaviour of FreeBSD as a routing platform, and the financial implications of the change.

 ### Baseline architecture: managed NAT Gateways

 In the original configuration, three AWS NAT Gateways were deployed, one in each public subnet across three Availability Zones.
 Each private subnet route table contained a default route pointing to the NAT Gateway in the same AZ.
 This design preserved AZ locality, avoided cross-AZ data transfer charges, and limited failure impact to a single zone.

-The cost of this configuration was approximately 140 USD per month for the NAT Gateways alone, excluding per-gigabyte data processing charges.
+The cost of this configuration was approximately £140 per month for the NAT Gateways alone, excluding per-gigabyte data processing charges.
 For workloads with modest and predictable outbound traffic, this represented a high fixed cost that scaled poorly relative to actual usage.

 ### Replacement architecture: NAT instances on FreeBSD

 The replacement architecture mirrors the Availability Zone topology of the managed setup while substituting NAT Gateways with EC2 instances acting as routers.

-Three EC2 instances are deployed, one per public subnet and hence Availability Zone.
+* Three EC2 instances are deployed, one per public subnet and hence Availability Zone.
-Each instance uses the t4g.nano instance type and runs FreeBSD.
+* Each instance uses the `t4g.nano` instance type and runs FreeBSD.
-Source and destination checking is disabled at the instance level, allowing the kernel to forward packets that are not addressed to the instance itself.
+* Source and destination checking is disabled at the instance level, allowing the kernel to forward packets that are not addressed to the instance itself.
-Each private subnet route table is updated so that the default route points to the corresponding NAT instance in the same Availability Zone.
+* Each private subnet route table is updated so that the default route points to the corresponding NAT instance in the same Availability Zone.

 From AWS’s perspective, these instances are simply routing targets associated with elastic network interfaces.
 From the operating system’s perspective, they are minimal edge routers performing IP forwarding and network address translation.